 This new site just started July 2017 and we're working it!
-Our sister-site (www.PCBfx.com) for etching printed circuit boards shares a big common thread for our "Direct Etch" method, using laser printer (and photostatic copier) toner as a perfect etch-mask.
+Our sister-site (www.PCBfx.com) for etching printed circuit boards shares a big common thread for our circuit board fabricating method, using a laser printer (or photostatic copier) toner as a perfect etch-resist mask.

 ... and fabricate 3D Shapes From Brass Shim with a full etch-through!